Dog-Friendly Winter Travel in Vancouver

 Dog Mountain

-The aptly named Dog Mountain is a popular spot for on-leash dog-friendly hikes in the summer and snowshoe trips in the winter.
-This intermediate-rated trail is in Mount Seymour Provincial Park and shares a parking area with the Mount Seymour Ski Resort.
-Heads up: If you visit on weekends you will need a free day-use vehicle pass, which you can get online two days in advance.
+The aptly named Dog Mountain is a popular spot for on-leash hikes in the summer and snowshoe trips in the winter.
+This intermediate-rated trail is in Mount Seymour Provincial Park and shares a parking area with the Mount Seymour Ski Resort, making it a convenient go-to for snowy adventures with your pup.

 Dog-Friendly Attractions